Shrutaswini/Fake_or_Real_Text/README.md

 # 🕵️ Fake or Real: The Impostor Hunt (Kaggle NLP Competition)

-This repository contains my solution to the Kaggle competition **[Fake or Real: The Impostor Hunt](https://www.kaggle.com/competitions/fake-or-real-the-impostor-hunt)**.
+This repository contains my "non-serious and out-for-fun" solution to the Kaggle competition **[Fake or Real: The Impostor Hunt](https://www.kaggle.com/competitions/fake-or-real-the-impostor-hunt)**.
 The challenge involves detecting which of two nearly identical texts is closer to the original, aiming to spot subtle LLM-based edits.

 ---